Cloud-Architekt/cloud-architekt.github.io/_posts/2023-08-18-entra-workload-id-lifecycle-management-monitoring.md

 ### Classification and Service Mapping of Service Principals

 - Classify policy requirements for user access to the application as custom security attribute.
-This could include attributes related the target audience of the app or the policy requirements to access the application:
+This could include attributes related to the target audience of the app or the policy requirements to access the application:

     ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-08-18-entra-workload-id-lifecycle-management-monitoring/workloadid-lifecycle4.png)

-    This implementation allows you to use the classification in the App Filter for Conditional Access Targeting:
+    The assignment of the custom security attribute allows you to use the classification in the App Filter for Conditional Access Targeting:

     ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-08-18-entra-workload-id-lifecycle-management-monitoring/workloadid-lifecycle5.png)